decoy-school/school-site/src/parents/nursery.md

 You can also request additional hours that will be charged at a rate of £4 an hour.

-In addition, any child registered to our nursery is eligible to use our Breakfast & After School Clubs.
+In addition, any child registered to our nursery is eligible to book a place at our Breakfast & After School Clubs.
 Our Breakfast Club runs 7:55am - 8:55am and our After School Club runs 3:30pm - 6:00pm, with the additional option for a 5:00pm collection.
 If this is something you are interested in, please contact <a href="mailto:tbull@decoyschool.co.uk">Tania Bull</a>.
 Further information can be found [here](/parents/breakfast-and-after-school-club).
+Please be aware that there are limited nursery places available at our Breakfast and after School Clubs.

 Please see [below](#additional-information) to download a printable **form to register your interest** in a nursery place for your child.